aniou/morfeo/README.md

 ## c256

-An emulator capable to run subset of features C256 FMX/U/U+ machines (but without sound, that part has - unfortunately - low priority.
+An emulator capable to run subset of features C256 FMX/U/U+ machines, but without sound: that part has - unfortunately - low priority.
 At this moment a functional FMX (boot screen, basic) is avaiable, U/U+ has minor issues with bootscreen.